varsvars

 Features

-Syntax highlighting — variable names, Zod schemas, environment blocks, encrypted values, check blocks, groups, and metadata are all color-coded.
+Syntax highlighting for variable names, Zod schemas, environment blocks, encrypted values, check blocks, groups, and metadata.

-Autocomplete — top-level keywords (env, param, use, group, public, check), Zod schema methods, metadata keys, environment names, and check block functions.
+Autocomplete for top-level keywords (env, param, use, group, public, check), Zod schema methods, metadata keys, environment names, and check block functions.

 Commands